Shrimp and Broccoli Stir Fry

 - Not a seafood fan?
 Substitute another protein: boneless chicken, steak, pork, or tofu.

-- To make this recipe keto, you’d have to leave the brown sugar out of the sauce.
+- Keto: Omit the brown sugar.
 Replace the cornstarch with another thickener, such as arrowroot powder.
 Serve with cauliflower rice.

 - Don’t care for rice?
 Serve shrimp with broccoli over orzo, couscous, rice noodles, linguine or another pasta of your choice.
 Non-pasta choices are quinoa, barley, or cauliflower rice.

 - Looking for a different kind of sauce?
+Try my spicy Kung Pao shrimp or honey walnut shrimp.
 Keep reading for more stir fry recipes.
-I also love the honey garlic sauce in this Instant Pot Honey Sriracha Chicken.
+I also love the honey garlic sauce in this Instant Pot honey sriracha chicken.
 It goes really, really well with broccoli!

-Store leftover stir fry and rice in separate containers if you like although I find that mixing them together before storing them keeps the rice from getting really dry.
-(Who am I kidding?
-We never have leftovers when it comes to this shrimp and broccoli stir fry!)
+Refrigerate: Store leftover stir fry and rice in separate containers if you like although I find that mixing them together before storing them keeps the rice from getting really dry.
 The leftovers will keep in the fridge for up to 3 days.

-To reheat, gently warm them up in a skillet on the stove or in the microwave.
+Reheat: Gently warm leftovers in a skillet on the stove or in the microwave.
 Don’t overcook the stir-fry when you reheat it: the shrimp will get tough and the broccoli will lose its crispness.

 Combine all the leftovers, including the rice, with a good amount of unsalted chicken stock to make soup.
 How much chicken stock you need depends on how much stir fry you have left over.
 If you like, add a bit more soy sauce, toasted sesame oil, or Sriracha.
-If you don’t have much rice left over, add some ramen noodles, too.
+If you don’t have much rice left over, add ramen noodles.

 Ingredients